cminyade/phase-1-project/README.md

 Unsafe Models: The results below shows a list of **top 10 aircraft** models that have highest fatalities and has their aircraft destroyed from the accident.
 These models appear to be the highest risk

 ## Recommendations
+I have provided 3 recommendations to offer the business stakeholders.
+- The focus should be to purchase aircraft models that have a history of zero fatalities and minimal damage and incidents such as `Airbus Industrie/A320`, etc.
+- Maintain proper weather monitoring to mitigate operational hazards.
+- Provide proper training to the pilots to alert them on things that can affect various phase of flight and cause accidents therefore, preventing such occurences.
 ## Conclusions

 ### Next Steps